 I do not plan on doing that here.
 The way I see it, if you come here searching for a recipe, you’re looking for the recipe, not my long-winded story about how I came across a mystical notecard with an amazing and undiscovered recipe written in pencil faded handwriting.
 Not going to happen!
 (I admit this first recipe may be a little more heavy-handed than the rest).

 My intentions have been to start posting recipes on here for a while.
 I have a ton of recipes as my wife and I both love playing in the kitchen!
 We’ve previously cooked fairly strict keto and came up with some awesome meals in the past.
-We’re now off the keto-train with the baby on the way, and while we don’t eat as strict as we once did, we do keep healthy.
+We’re now off the keto train with the baby on the way, and while we don’t eat as strictly as we once did, we do keep healthy.
 (With a few cheats here and there.)